-- At the time of writing, we are planning to carry out our 2020/21 audit remotely.
-As in 2019/20 we have the following arrangements in place: - All of our people have the equipment, technology and systems to allow them to work remotely, including secure access to all necessary data and information. - All of our staff are fully contactable by email, phone call and video-conferencing. - All meetings are now held over Skype, Microsoft Teams or by telephone.
+- 33. As we continue to follow Scottish Government guidelines, and acknowledge the Board's working arrangements, we are currently planning to carry out our audit remotely.
+We have the following arrangements in place: - All of our people have the equipment, technology and systems to allow them to work remotely, including secure access to all necessary data and information. - All of our staff are fully contactable by email, phone call and videoconferencing. - Meetings are held over Skype, Microsoft Teams or by telephone.